 The 800,000-acre hardwood White Mountain National Forest is home to over 150 miles of trails, lakes and waterways, with 48 peaks topping 4,000-feet, and awe-inspiring views among the Presidential Range.
 Family camping, recreation and adventure for all ages and seasons await you in the granite state, and below are some seasonal favorites.

-Bountiful Spring in White Mountains, New Hampshire
+Spring Activities in White Mountains, New Hampshire

 The Sugar Hill Lupine Festival is a must-see throughout the month of June, peaking mid-month.
 The stalky, purple, blue, pink and white flowers are some of the first to show their glory.

 Follow daily updates on the Sugar Hill Lupine Festival Facebook page, grab yourself a map from the local Franconia Notch Chamber of Commerce, hop in the car and take a self-guided tour of fields, lakes, old churches and barns adorned with a pointillistic carpet of lupine.

 As winter loosens its grip and temperatures rise, more hiking trails become accessible, and with the thaw comes water.
 The Flume Gorge is an easy walk (with stairs/platforms) through 90-foot natural granite walls.
 A brook cuts through the gorge and has several waterfalls.
 It’s a wet, fun excursion.

 - Tastings and flourishing art as the warm weather lengthens the days

 - Bursting waterfalls and the Flume Gorge (a fee-based kid-friendly hike)